-Policy briefing: Mitigating climate change impacts on food security from the ocean
+Policy brief: Mitigating climate change impacts on food security from the ocean

 Global seafood consumption has more than doubled over the past 50 years with up to 200 million tonnes of fish predicted to be taken from the sea annually by 2030.
 In addition to the increasing demand on ocean resources, scientists warn that warmer marine environments make it more difficult for species to recover their populations, due to shifting habitats and food webs.